Basement hideouts, industrial marvels and subterranean studios. You’ll find art in the most surprising of places in Leeds…

 Aire Place Studios

 Aire Place Studios is an exciting addition to Leeds’ art scene, although the riverside art space is still not widely known.
 Both an art gallery and a creative studio, Aire Place is exclusively led by women and non-binary people who work to actively encourage participation from individuals with limited access to the arts.
-Their admirable ethos is matched by well-curated exhibitions that change on a monthly basis.
+Their admirable ethos is matched by well-curated exhibitions.
 The inclusive atmosphere invites return visits, so while it may be lesser-known, it’s certainly much-loved by loyal returners.

-Aire Place Studios, Unit 2c, Aire Place Mills, Kirkstall Road, Leeds, West Yorkshire, LS3 1JL.Feature image copyright Jules Lister.
+Aire Place Studios, Unit 2c, Aire Place Mills, Kirkstall Road, Leeds, West Yorkshire, LS3 1JL.Cover image credit: Simeon Barclay, Art Now, Tate Britain.